 The long term is where it gets tricky.
-Modern IT departments are facing year over year budget cuts or at best flat – which is a cut with real inflation.
-It is not uncommon to find an internal IT group spending 80 percent or more of their budget simply maintain what they have.
-Since they support many strategic and critical systems it is rare to be able to assign full time resources to any one product and almost as impossible to expect those resources assigned to be able to keep up with the changes in the software.
+Modern IT departments are facing year over year budget cuts or at best they remain flat – which is a cut with real inflation.
+It is not uncommon to find an internal IT group spending 80 percent or more of their budget simply to maintain what they have.
+Since they support many strategic and critical systems, it is rare to be able to assign full time resources to any one product and almost as impossible to expect those resources assigned to be able to keep up with the changes in the software.
 Requests that can bring real results get into the IT queue, where it is not uncommon to wait months, or even years.
-Upgrades almost require an act of congress happen.
+Upgrades almost require an act of congress to happen.
 And as people shift jobs and even leave the company, critical information leaves with them.

 If you face this challenge, the result is often a system that peaked in value the day it went live.
 Changes in the business, as well as changes in the software, just don’t keep up.
 Processes get set in stone, even processes that no longer make sense in the current business model.
 It is not unusual for me to talk with a company who has 5+ year installs and is too afraid to change anything because they don’t remember the original reason it was requested.